 In [13], I indicated the necessity of introducing a (3+1)-dimensional framework for dealing with the 3D Ising model and discussed briefly the physics beyond the extra dimension.
-According to [12],2 it is very significant to inspect further the mathematical basis of statistical mechanics, i.e., ergodic hypothesis and mixing hypothesis [25-31].
-The ergodic hypothesis has been proved to be one of the most difficult problems and a proof of the ergodic hypothesis under fairly general conditions has been lacking [25-31].
-For the mixing hypothesis that is stronger than the ergodic hypothesis, talking about a distribution of points on the surface Γ (E), one is no longer discussing a single system, and mixing is irrelevant for a truly isolated system [25].
+According to [12],2 it may be profitable to inspect further the mathematical basis of statistical mechanics, i.e., the ergodic hypothesis and the mixing hypothesis [25-31].
+The ergodic hypothesis has been proved to be one of the most difficult problems and its proof under fairly general conditions is lacking [25-31].
+For the mixing hypothesis which is stronger than the ergodic hypothesis, talking about a distribution of points on the surface Γ (E), one is no longer discussing a single system, and mixing is irrelevant for a truly isolated system [25].
 In statistical mechanics, one simply assumes that the time average can be replaced by the ensemble average [25-31].
 Actually, most systems studied in statistical mechanics are not ergodic [29-31].
-It is my understanding that the lack of ergodicity of the 3D Ising model would lead to that the time average could be different from the ensemble average that may not contain complete information of the system.
+It is my understanding that the lack of ergodicity of the 3D Ising model would lead to that the time average being different from the ensemble average, which may not contain complete information of the system.
 Neglecting the difference between the two averages may work well in other models with dimensions $D \neq 3$, but cause serious troubles in the 3D Ising system because of its global topologic behaviour and geometrical structure [2,13].
-Because the well-known low- and high-temperature series of the 3D Ising model might not account properly the time average of the system, they might be invalid at finite temperatures.
+Since the well-known low- and high-temperature series of the 3D Ising model might not account properly for the time average of the system, they might be invalid at finite temperatures.
 In my view, it is unjustified to reply upon successes of statistical mechanics to dismiss questions regarding its foundation.